remster85/strava-100days/README.md

 # strava-100days
-Repository to work on a challenge to play around with the strava api
+My 100 days of code challenge around the strava api

 ## Project #1
-The first project is to build a data visualization of running activities.
+The first project is to build data visualizations of running activities and learning about the microsoft azure cloud, practicing angular and using the strava api.

-It could highlight that the runner is a week day morning kind of runner but an evening week-end kind of runner.
-Ultimately, we can also generate a label on this runner.
+I have a few ideas to start with:
+- See a breakdown of runs per day, per hour -> We could attempt to label the runner.
+- Link a training plan with actual activity.

 I know for instance that I run on week-ends exclusively in the morning.
 I mostly workout on tuesday evenings with my club Adobo AC.
 I mostly race in the morning.